 Please email me if you have any questions!
 Come visit us and fall in love with Wake!

-Hey there!
+Thanks for checking out our program!
 I am so excited to be part of this incredible program and to be back in my old stompin' grounds… North Carolina.
 My husband, Tim, and I both graduated from Duke (Go Blue Devils!) and have desperately missed the warm weather, sweet tea, and southern hospitality.
-I’m originally from Columbus, Ohio and grew up a huge fan of the Ohio State Buckeyes.
-Sports have always been a huge part of my life.
-I can remember going to OSU Football games as early as 4 years old, falling asleep on my Dad’s lap during halftime, then cheering my team on to victory!
+I’m originally from Columbus, Ohio - born and raised.
 Prior to coming to WFBMC, I studied Biology at Duke University where I met my husband and then moved north to attend the University of Michigan Medical School (but remained a loyal Buckeye).
 While at Michigan, I was very involved with MPower, an organization dedicated to the evaluation and treatment of obese kids and adolescents.
 I also thoroughly enjoyed my time volunteering for Girls On The Run, where I was able to work with and encourage pre-teen girls to develop self-respect and healthy lifestyles through running.
 My participation in these two programs, in addition to my love for sports and experience with medical mission trips to Haiti, the Dominican Republic, and Tanzania have all played a role in my decision to pursue a career in Family Medicine.
 Given the wide diversity of patients and pathology within primary care and the continuity of our patient-physician relationships, I feel family medicine will allow me the best opportunity to empower others to establish sustainable, healthy lifestyle habits.
-Outside of the hospital, I enjoy spending time with my husband, running marathons, being active in our church, playing board games with friends, watching HGTV, and cooking new recipes.
+Outside of the hospital, I enjoy spending time with my husband and 1 year old daughter, running marathons, traveling and exploring new cities, being active in our church, game night with friends and watching college football.
 I remember when I was in your shoes and residents told me about their “hobbies” during small talk, but I was drawn to this program because Wake residents were actually walking the walk.
-After being here for a couple of months, I am still blown away by how supportive everyone is in helping me to maintain balance and pursue my interests outside of medicine!
+After being here for a couple of years, I am still blown away by how supportive everyone is in helping me to maintain balance and pursue my interests outside of medicine!
 I couldn’t be happier with my choice of residency programs.
 It a great community feel, yet well respected within the larger academic hospital.
-Best of all, my colleagues and supporting staff in Family Medicine department are AMAZING (including my nurse, Barbara, who I get to work with all 3 years)!!!
+Best of all, my colleagues and supporting staff in Family Medicine department are AMAZING (including my nurse, Rachel, who I get to work with all 3 years)!!!
 Winston-Salem is everything my husband and I hoped it would be!

 Christina Jepson, M.D.